braice/MuMuDVB/doc/README_CONF.txt

 You use autoconfiguration
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-If you use full autoconfiguration, you don't need to specify any channel and don't need any PID, this section does not concern you.
+If you use autoconfiguration, you don't need to specify any channel and don't need any PID, this section does not concern you.

-If you use partial autoconfiguration, you'll need the PMT PID for each channel.

 You do not use autoconfiguration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+It is strongly advised to use autoconfiguration as the PIDs may change and manual PID setting need to maintain them.
+If you don't use autoconfiguration because of limitations of the autoconfiguration system pleas contact so we can see how to fix that.

 If you don't use autoconfiguration (see the README), you have to get the PIDs (Program Identifier) for each channel.